Mixed anomalies of chiral algebras compactified to smooth quasi-projective surfaces: Cases of del Pezzo surfaces

-The absence of the solution can be checked by making the total anomaly, which is the only gauge invariant linear combination of the 2 cocycles $c_{\alpha \beta \gamma}$.
+The absence of the solution can be checked by making the total anomaly, which is the only gauge invariant linear combination of the $2$ cocycles $c_{\alpha \beta \gamma}$.
 In this case, the total anomaly is $c_{123}+c_{134}+c_{145}=-2+1-2=-3$.
-If we substitute (\ref{c_alphabetagamma}) into this total anomaly, all the non-vanishing $c_{\alpha \beta}$ cancel, and there is no solution to $c^2 = \delta c^1$.
+If one substitutes (\ref{c_alphabetagamma}) into this total anomaly, all the non-vanishing $c_{\alpha \beta}$ cancel, and there is no solution to $c^2 = \delta c^1$.

 In general, the total anomaly is given as the sum of $c_{\alpha \beta \gamma}$ for each triangle in a triangulation of the coordinate change diagram (Figure \ref{Del2}).
+The other cases of ``gauge-invariant" total anomaly are written as follows.